PairHits program

 --maxscore=value

 The maximum allowed total penalty for the words mismatch.
 The value is rounded to one decimal place.
-Default value is 17.5.
+The default value is 17.5.

 -t value